martybutts/100-days-of-coding/log.md

 **Today's Progress**: Created twitter-tweets repo and researched a bit more about using twitter apis.
 Also followed a tutorial on making pure css images.

 **Thoughts** Still a bit to learn about using twitter apis.
 Would be good to be fluent with these.
 Making css images is more straightforward than I had thought.

+### Day 11: 13 January, Friday

+**Today's Progress**: Have been playing around with css images, watching tutorials and practicing.

+**Thoughts** Practice makes perfect.
+Good to get more familiar and confident with straightforward styling.

+### Day 14: 17 January, Monday

+**Today's Progress**: Had a go at the new react-native todo app tutorial.

+**Thoughts** Looked really interesting and I was keen to try something new, but I stalled with issues in Xcode which became too difficult to solve.
+Learnt a bit about mobile development in the process.